QuazarTech/Bolt/docs/source/getting_started.rst

 Running in Parallel
 ^^^^^^^^^^^^^^^^^^^

-Bolt can be run in parallel across multiple nodes.
+:math:`\texttt{Bolt}` can be run in parallel across multiple nodes.
 To do so prefix the python command being executed with ``mpirun -n <nodes/devices>``.
 Make sure that ``num_devices`` is set correctly under ``params`` when running on nodes which contain more than a single accelerator(NOTE: The parallelization has only been implemented for the nonlinear solver.
 The linear solver can only take advantage of shared memory parallelism)

 Tutorial Notebook
 -----------------

 `This <http://nbviewer.jupyter.org/github/ShyamSS-95/Bolt/blob/master/example_problems/nonrelativistic_boltzmann/quick_start/tutorial.ipynb>`_ notebook covers the basics of setting up and interacting with the primary features of the code.
 We consider the example problem of a 1D1V setup of the non-relativistic Boltzmann equation in which we observe the damping of the density with time.
-The same basic setup is also explored further after activating fields, and the source term(which is taken as the BGK collision operator for this example)

 Example Scripts
 ---------------